Stray Kids: 2017–2018: Formation, debut and I Am series

 In August 2017, JYP Entertainment (JYPE) announced its new reality survival show to launch a male idol debut project.
 The company released more details in the next two months, including the show's title, Stray Kids.
 Prior to its premiere on October 17, JYPE released Stray Kids' first music video titled "Hellevator", which was later released as a digital single.
 Two members, Lee Know and Felix, were eliminated but returned in the final, nine-member line-up.
 It was later revealed that the Stray Kids' member line-up was formed unusually, with the leader Bang Chan handpicking each member from the list of JYPE trainees rather than the agency's executives and creative directors selecting them.
+The band's members themselves conceptualized the name "Stray Kids" and created their own logo.
+The name originally referred to a lost child who wants to chase their dreams, then evolved to represent the idea of finding a way out of the ordinary together.

 Stray Kids at a fan event in the COEX Live Plaza in January 2018.

-Along with the launch of Stray Kids' official website, JYPE announced the release of the group's seven-track debut extended play (EP) titled Mixtape, which was co-written and co-composed by the members, and includes "Hellevator" and other songs the band performed on the show.
-The EP and the performance video of its second track "Beware" were released on January 8, 2018, while "Spread My Wings" was uploaded online a week later.
+Along with the launch of Stray Kids' official website, JYPE announced the release of the group's seven-track pre-debut extended play (EP) titled Mixtape, which was co-written and co-composed by the members and includes "Hellevator" and other songs the band performed on the show.
+The EP and the performance video of its second track, "Beware", were released on January 8, 2018, while "Spread My Wings" was uploaded online a week later.
 The EP debuted at number two on the Gaon Album Chart and the Billboard World Albums chart.

 On March 25, the group held their debut concert, Stray Kids Unveil (Op.
 01: I Am Not), at Jangchung Arena.
-The following day, the band officially debuted with the release of the EP I Am Not and the music video of its title track "District 9".
-The music video of "Grow Up" and "Mirror" performance video were released on March 31 and April 23, respectively.
+The following day, the band officially debuted with the release of the EP I Am Not and the music video of its title track, "District 9".
+The music video of "Grow Up" and the "Mirror" performance video were released on March 31 and April 23, respectively.
 I Am Not debuted at number four on the Gaon Album Chart and sold over 54,000 physical copies in March.

 On April 14, Stray Kids performed at KCON Japan 2018, the group's first overseas performance.
-On July 12, JYPE announced the group's second concert Stray Kids Unveil (Op.
-02: I Am Who) for August 5 at Kyung Hee University's Grand Peace Palace.
-The following day, the band's second EP I Am Who and its lead single "My Pace" were released.
-On October 4, JYPE announced the group's third concert Stray Kids Unveil (Op.
-03: I Am You) for October 21 at Olympic Hall.
-The band's new EP I Am You was released the following day.
+On July 12, JYPE announced the group's second concert, Stray Kids Unveil (Op.
+02: I Am Who), for August 5 at Kyung Hee University's Grand Peace Palace.
+The following day, the band's second EP, I Am Who, and its lead single, "My Pace", were released.
+On October 4, JYPE announced the group's third concert, Stray Kids Unveil (Op.
+03: I Am You), for October 21 at Olympic Hall.
+The band's new EP, I Am You, was released the following day.